Do hormones affect sleep? The short answer is yes!

 Hormones are chemical messengers that set into motion all sorts of physiological functions including sleep.
 Your circadian rhythm is healthy when hormones are telling different organ systems to do the right thing at the right time.
-Light, food and behaviors can affect this natural process that tells your body when it is time to go to sleep.
+Light, food, and behaviors can affect this natural process that tells your body when it is time to go to sleep.
 Don’t forget, your body is like a Swiss watch and that means your body is interconnected.
-There are a number of hormones that can cause your sleepless nights and mess with your circadian rhythm.
+There are a number of hormones that can cause sleepless nights and disrupt your circadian rhythm.

-PMS, PCOS and Perimenopause Can Mess with Your Sleep
+PMS, PCOS, and Perimenopause Can Interfere with Your Sleep

 Where’s the Melatonin?

-Some individuals will experience temporary relief taking melatonin but it’s a sleep aid that gives you time to get to the root of the problem.
+Some individuals will experience temporary relief taking melatonin.
+However, it is simply a sleep aid that gives you time to get to the root of the problem.
 It’s not a permanent fix.
 It’s also not a fix for everyone because not everyone’s sleepless nights are caused by low melatonin.
 Melatonin can cause liver problems if you don’t need it.
-Taking a hormone in excess is detrimental because then it needs to be metabolized by the liver.

 Don’t Forget Cortisol

 If we are going to talk about melatonin, we also have to talk about cortisol.
 Yes, the hormone we always talk about when we talk about stress!
-It also has many other functions including being an important part of the circadian rhythm.
-Throughout the night your cortisol starts to rise to wake you up in the morning.
-Throughout the day it decreases until it’s at its lowest levels right before sleep.
+It also has many other functions, including being an important part of the circadian rhythm.
+Throughout the night, your cortisol rises to wake you up in the morning.
+Throughout the day, it decreases until it’s at its lowest level right before sleep.
 Stress to the body can cause your cortisol to be high consistently.
 It might be because of emotional stress or by eating too many sugary snacks.
-Those sugary snacks can increase your cortisol and your insulin which we will talk about in just a moment.
+Those sugary snacks can increase your cortisol and your insulin, which we will talk about in just a moment.

 Insulin and Sleep

-Insulin is another one of the hormones that rise as it gets closer to the time you’re supposed to be getting up.
-It helps you wake up and know when it’s time to add fuel to the fire that gets you moving.
-If you are waking up in the middle of the night to snack or if you’re waking up starving that’s a sign of hormone dysregulation.
-It could be a number of hormones because they are all connected like that Swiss watch.
-You won’t know unless you get tested.
+Insulin is another hormone that rises as it gets closer to the time you’re supposed to be getting up.
+If you are waking up in the middle of the night to snack or if you’re waking up starving, that’s a sign of hormone dysregulation.

 Natural Sleep Aids

-Sleep aids aren’t a permanent fix but a band-aid but can help while you find out what’s causing the kink in your sleep cycle.
+Sleep aids aren’t a permanent fix.
+They are a band-aid.
+But they can help you cope while you work to find out what’s causing the disruption in your sleep cycle.
 They won’t work forever but they will give you time to get to the root of the problem and get tested.
-I know we talk about getting tested a lot – it’s better than spending money on supplements you don’t need.

 - California Poppy – This herb calms an excited mind and allows you to relax at night.

-- Passionflower – is known to reduce insomnia and anxiety allowing for restful sleep.
+- Passionflower – This herb is known to reduce insomnia and anxiety, allowing for restful sleep.

 Staring at the clock all night isn’t helping you heal or stay sane, so find out what’s keeping you up at night.
 Make sure you are practicing good sleep hygiene and following our tips to get better sleep.
-If you still have trouble sleeping, talk to your doctor about your sleep problems and know how hormones affect sleep.
-You need to sleep to heal, so don’t let your hormones keep you up at night.
+If you still have trouble sleeping, talk to a Wellness Way doctor about your sleep problems and learn how hormones affect sleep.

 Learn more about why women need more sleep in this video with Dr. Patrick Flynn: